WBBL finals race: The run home for each club

 Nov 21 v Sixers (Adelaide Oval)

 The Scorchers were denied a likely victory over Sydney Thunder on Thursday, with their game washed out after they had put on a hefty 2-184.
-However they remain 2.5 games clear inside the top four with three matches remaining.

-They have bid farewell to Chamari Athapaththu after the Sri Lanka import departed for the ODI World Cup qualifying tournament in Zimbabwe.
-And while the Scorchers will not be adding a replacement overseas player, they will draw confidence from recent strong form from Beth Mooney, Marizanne Kapp and Sophie Devine alongside 'golden arm' leading wicket taker Lilly Mills.
+However they remain two games clear inside the top four with three matches remaining and one more win seals their spot.
+They can finish on top and host the final if they win all three, and the Renegades drop a game.
+Second spot is also well within reach.
+They have bid farewell to Chamari Athapaththu after the Sri Lanka import departed for the ODI World Cup qualifying tournament in Zimbabwe, and will not adding a replacement overseas player.

 The run home